Applying to Cherry Hill Seminary

 Can I take non-Master’s classes and later have them renumbered to count toward my degree?

-No. Three courses are offered with the same title and different numbers: the three required Core Courses are Ethics & Boundaries, Introduction to Pagan Theology, and Contemporary Global Paganisms.
-Every matriculated student will take these classes.
-No other class will be cross-numbered or duplicated in this way.
-Non-Master’s classes taken at Cherry Hill Seminary before Fall 09 can only be credited toward a degree if they meet master’s-level class criteria in several categories, including course design & workload, teacher’s academic credentials, and the extent to which the content taught that semester matches what is included in a similar class at this time.
-Non-Master’s classes taken at Cherry Hill in Fall 09 and later will not be counted toward a degree.
-What may cause confusion is that master’s-level classes may be counted toward a Certificate.
-Students enrolled in a Certificate program are allowed to take master’s classes, if there is room.
+No. A limited number of non-master’s classes taken at Cherry Hill Seminary before Fall 2009 can be credited toward a degree; contact the Dean of Students with questions you may have about classes you have taken.
+Non-Master’s classes taken at Cherry Hill Seminary in Fall 09 and later will not be counted toward a degree.
+Master’s-level classes may, however, be counted toward a certificate, depending on the requirements of a particular certificate.
+Students enrolled in a certificate program are allowed to take master’s classes, if there is room.
 Such students receive unit hours, not credit hours, for their work in the master’s class.
-PCE classes, including Foundations classes, cannot become Master’s classes.
+Pagan Community Education (PCE) classes, including Insights classes, cannot become master’s classes.
 All master’s classes are, however, transferable to PCE as unit hours.

 Do I have to take the GRE? the MAT? both?